Status and phase

 BL-M11D1-HM-101 is a multi-center, Phase 1 study to evaluate the safety, tolerability, pharmacokinetic profile, and preliminary efficacy of BL-M11D1 in patients with relapsed/refractory acute myeloid leukemia.

 This study will be conducted in two parts (dose escalation, and dose finding).
-Cohort will be dosed on Day 1 of a continuous 28-day treatment cycle.
+Cohort A will be dosed on Days 1, 8,15 of a continuous 28-day treatment cycle.
 The cohort has different dose groups.
+Cohort B will be dosed on Days 1, 4, 7 or 8 of a continuous 28-day treatment cycle.
+The cohorts have different dose groups.

 Enrollment